A lot of things cause fear.

 Pain is one of the most common reasons that people fear coming to the dentist.
 This may be the result of an unfortunate experience with a previous dentist, or it may be because of the way dentists are often portrayed in movies and on television.

-The truth is that dentists want to prevent or alleviate pain for their patients, and nitrous oxide is a great way to do this.
-In fact, it is nitrous oxide’s pain-relieving properties that made led to it becoming a part of dental care in the 1800s.
+The truth is that dentists want to prevent or alleviate pain for their patients, and laughing gas is a great way to do this.
+In fact, it is this gas’s pain-relieving properties that made led to it becoming a part of dental care in the 1800s.

 ◼︎ You will feel relaxed.